-- We will delight and vitalize our consumers with food products that meet the highest standards of health, hygiene and fulfillment. - We will achieve this by sourcing the best quality of livestock, purest ingredients and world class manufacturing processes. - We will have excellence in our Shariah compliance standards for all our products, our operations and the way we interact with the communities and environment around us. - We value diversity & teamwork and promote an open informal work environment. - All our actions will clearly exhibit our relentless commitment to ethics, product safety and consumer satisfaction.
+- We will delight and vitalize our consumers with food products that meet the highest standards ٠ of health, hygiene and fulfillment. - manufacturing processes. - and the way we interact with the communities and environment around us. - We value diversity & teamwork and promote an open informal work environment. ٠ - All our actions will clearly exhibit our relentless commitment to ethics, product safety and • consumer satisfaction.